xxiao01/Exploring_Red_Wine_Quality/README.md

 ## Exploring_Red_Wine_Quality
--  This project is to explore a dataset of 1,599 red wines with 11 variables on the chemical properties of the wine using R.
+-  This project is to explore a dataset of 1,599 red wines with 11 variables on chemical properties of the wine using R.
+-  Correlation between different variables and wine quality is investigated in details.
+Alcohol level is found to be the most important facter to determine the red wine quality